 Open Access Initiatives @ The University of Kansas

-- arXiv - The University of Kansas is now a supporting member of arXiv, an open access digital archive of over 1 million scientific e-prints that has been online since 1991. arXiv hosts scholarship and research results from the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, and statistics that are heavily used by members of the KU community.
+- arXiv - We are a supporting member of arXiv, an open access digital archive of over 1 million scientific e-prints that has been online since 1991. arXiv hosts scholarship and research results from the fields of physics, mathematics, computer science, quantitative biology, quantitative finance, and statistics that are heavily used by members of the KU community.

 - Directory of Open Access Journals (DOAJ) - We are a supporting member of the Directory of Open Access Journals (DOAJ), one of several key international sources of information about the new publishing model for peer-reviewed scholarly research - open access journals.
 In 2014, under new leadership, the DOAJ project underwent significant revisions and vetting of its criteria for inclusion.
 KU has been a long-time user of this resource and supports the more rigorous criteria and review before a new journal is added to its database.
 In order to support the ongoing nonprofit efforts, KU became a supporting member in the Fall of 2014.